-The study of the Year 10 Introduction to Senior Business & Accounting provides students with an insight into the life cycle of a business, competitive advantage and the key function of human resources management.
+The study of the Year 10 Introduction to Senior Business - Business and Economics subject provides students with an insight into the life cycle of a business and the key function of human resources management.
 Students will explore the employment life cycle and consider how businesses manage employees to improve productivity.
-Lastly students will gain insight into how businesses manage their financial resources as they understand the basics of accounting, including transactions and report interpretation.
+Lastly, students will gain insight into the macroeconomic operations of the Australian economy by considering why and how the government intervenes using a variety of tools such as taxation, welfare and changes to the tax rate.